SAP-samples/cloud-extension-s4hana-business-process/mission/event_based/README.md

-# Configure event based communication between S/4 and SAP Event Mesh
+# Configure Event Based Communication Between SAP S/4HANA and SAP Event Mesh
 ## Introduction

-In this how to guide, you will establish a connection between your S/4HANA on Premise System and Event Mesh.
+In this how to guide, you will establish a connection between your SAP S/4HANA on-Premise System and Event Mesh.
 This connection is needed to transport events from the SAP S/4HANA system to Event Mesh.

 Additional documentation on configuring trust and creating the RFC destination can be found in the official guide:

 https://help.sap.com/viewer/810dfd34f2cc4f39aa8d946b5204fd9c/1809.000/en-US/12559a8c26f34e0bbe8c6d82b7501424.html

-**Persona:** S/4HANA Developer
+**Persona:** SAP S/4HANA Developer

 ### Configure Endpoint